BlankOn/irgsh-go/README.md

 ```

-After these three instances are up and running, you may continue to work with `irgsh-cli`.
+After these three instances are up and running, you may continue to work with `irgsh-cli` from anywhere.

 ## CLI